maride/libfiom/README.md

 ## Build

 Simply run `make build`.
-The resulting library can be found in the directory `out/`
+This will build the library as a 64bit and 32bit shared object.
+The resulting library can be found in the directory `out/`.

+If you have trouble compiling the 32bit target on a 64bit machine (missing `bits/libc-header-start.h` and others), you probably need to install 32bit headers (see also [askubuntu](https://askubuntu.com/a/106092))

 ## Run and use